Configuring your app

 The application's main logic resides in the Superlinked configuration files.
 These are where you define your application's structure and behavior using the Superlinked library.

-By default, all examples within this documentation utilize an in-memory database with a single worker.
+By default, all examples within this documentation utilize an in-memory database.
 This configuration is optimal for testing and initial experimentation with the Superlinked framework.
 For detailed instructions on configuring and employing alternative vector databases, please refer to the vector databases documentation..
-For information on how to scale the server, read the Scaling the Server with Concurrent Workers section.

 To begin interacting with the system, you may start with the basic example application found here.
 For a more complex yet approachable example, refer to the Amazon case study here.